sisap-challenges/sisap-challenges.github.io/datasets.md

 All parts should be concatenated in order and also removing NSFW entries (marked in metadata files).

+- **Note 1**: You will get 768 dimensional 16-bit floating point vectors that may be changed to a 32-bit format to get full speed on legacy hardware.
+- **Note 2**: Our gold-standards were computed using $L_2$-normalized vectors (i.e., unitary norms) and the $1-\cos(\cdot, \cdot)$ as distance function.
+- **Note 3**: Our gold-standard `.h5` files contain the 100 nearest neighbors of each query using two associated matrices `knns` and `dists`, i.e., columns correspond to queries and rows to nearest neighbors for each query.
+  - The `knns` identifiers start indexing on 1.
+  - The `dists` contains raw distance values for each corresponding query and object, i.e., `1-\cos(\cdot, \cdot)`; please consider that this is not a proper metric distance.
+People using metric properties can use the angle with minor changes.

 ## Subsets

 We provide access to different subsets of the dataset and also created three different lower-dimensional projections that can be used.
 In particular, we computed two PCA projections using 32 and 96 dimensions and one more projection into binary sketches designed to work with bit-level hamming distance (using 1024 bits).
 Find below the URLs to download these bundles.